autoplot/documentation/md/help.md

 keyword validMax means any value over 999 should be considered invalid, and a data break should be displayed.

-### PDS3 and PDS4 Files
-PDS3 Label files (with the extension .lbl) can be the target of the URI, and the named quantities described by the label can be plotted.
-PDS4 XML files are detected (along with a few other data types in XML) and the named quantities are plotting as with PDS3.
-Note the PDS4 library used has an odd dependence which is not found in Java 11 and newer, so only the .dmg, .exe, .deg, and .rpm releases can access this data.
-This problem will be addressed at some time in the near future.

 ## Example URIs: Data Servers

 Some URIs refer to data coming from data servers rather than data files.